cloudspannerecosystem/liquibase-spanner/README.md

 | [delete.yaml](example/delete.yaml)                                                         | Delete rows from Singers                                                  |
 | [update.yaml](example/update.yaml)                                                         | Update rows in Singers                                                    |

+### Other Samples
+See the samples directory for specific integrations with other frameworks, such as Spring Boot.

 ## Supported Features

 The following Liquibase [ChangeTypes](https://docs.liquibase.com/change-types/home.html) are supported:<br/>